Taking care of oral health in times of coronavirus?

 Dental offices are concerned with improving personal treatment.

-Likewise, they point out that if from the moment you wear a mask you have the perception of having halitosis (bad breath), perhaps you already had it before and that you would not have noticed it until that moment, since when we wear our mouth and nose covered by the mask, we are more aware of the smell of the air we exhale.
+Likewise, they point out that if from the moment you wear a mask, you have the perception of having halitosis (bad breath), perhaps you already had it before and that you would not have noticed it until that moment, since when we wear our mouth and nose covered by the mask, we are more aware of the smell of the air we exhale.
 Many cases of bad breath are related to poor oral hygiene, smoking or periodontal disease, cavities, or other infectious processes in the mouth.

 However, they also point out that it is essential to keep in mind that excessively prolonging the use of the same mask causes it to accumulate traces of saliva, makeup, and creams, which, together with sweat, the humidity of the breath, and the proliferation of germs can cause a foul smell.
-Therefore, from the dental office near me, we recommend changing the masks with due frequency to be effective and not accumulate remains that could cause odor.
+Therefore, we recommend changing the masks with due frequency from the dental office near me to be effective and not accumulate remains that could cause odor.

 For home use, mouthwashes with antiseptics could contribute to the prevention of virus transmission.